 If the police arrest the abuser, a court hearing may be set to have him/her found in “contempt of court” for violating the restraining order.
 In Oregon, the act of violating a family abuse prevention order act restraining order is not a crime, but the judge can punish the abuser if the judge finds that the abuser is in contempt of court.2 At the contempt hearing, if the abuser is found in contempt of court, the maximum punishment could be a fine and/or up to six months in jail.

 The restraining order can play an important role in protecting yourself, but you may still wish to create a safety plan or go to a local domestic violence program for additional help in keeping yourself as safe as possible.
-For additional help, please see our Safety Tips and Oregon Advocates and Shelters pages.
+For additional help, please see our Safety Planning and Oregon Advocates and Shelters pages.

 For more information about contempt, including the difference between criminal contempt and civil contempt, go to our general Domestic Violence Restraining Orders page.